-Brookdale Primary School is committed to inclusion.
+Brookdale Primary School is a mainstream school and we are committed to inclusion.
 We aim to engender a sense of community and belonging, and to offer new opportunities to learners who may have experienced previous difficulties.
 This does not mean that we will treat all learners in the same way, but that we will respond to learners in ways which take account of their varied life experiences and needs, so that they have access to the same high-quality learning and teaching.